-- 8.1.11.
-The London Plan requires development to make a financial contribution towards the construction cost of Crossrail, through both s106 planning obligations and the Mayoral CIL.
-Planning obligations contributions will be required from office, hotel and retail development and CIL contributions from all qualifying development in the City. - 8.1.12.
-The Mayor has proposed that the Crossrail CIL and s106 contributions will be replaced by a new Mayoral Community Infrastructure Levy 2, which will contribute towards the cost of delivering the Crossrail 2 railway, or other strategic infrastructure if Crossrail 2 does not progress.
+The London Plan requires development to make a financial contribution towards the construction cost of Crossrail, through both s106planning obligations and the Mayoral CIL.
+Planning obligations contributions will be required from office, hotel and retail development and CIL contributions from all qualifying development in the City.

+The Mayor has proposed that the Crossrail CIL and s106 contributionswill be replaced by a new Mayoral Community Infrastructure Levy 2, whichwill contribute towards the cost of delivering the Crossrail 2 railway, or other strategic infrastructure if Crossrail 2 does not progress.
 If agreed, this new MCIL2 will apply a standard CIL rate across the City for all qualifying development, with higher rates of CIL due for office, hotel and retail development in the City.

-Policy PC1: Viability Appraisals
+Policy PC1: Viability Appraisals Assessments

-- 1. Development proposals must take full account of the policy requirements set out in this Plan and the London Plan, including financial and other requirements under the Mayoral and City of London Community Infrastructure Levy and s106 planning obligations. - 2.
-Exceptionally, even where policy requirements have been fully taken into account, applicants may consider that these requirements cannot be delivered in full without adversely affecting the overall viability of a development.
-Proposals which are not compliant with policy requirements will normally be refused.
+1. Development proposals must take full account of the policy requirements set out in this Plan and the London Plan, including financial and other requirements under the Mayoral and City of London Community Infrastructure Levy and s106 planning obligations.

+- 2. Exceptionally, even where policy requirements have been fully taken into account, applicants may consider that these requirements cannot be delivered in full without adversely affecting the overall viability of a development.
+In these circumstances, Pproposals which are not compliant with policy requirements will normally be refused.
 However, where applicants wish to make a case that non-compliant proposals should be permitted, this must be supported by a scheme specific viability assessment. - 3.
 The viability assessment must be prepared in accordance with the standard methodology set out in national planning practice guidance.
-The price paid for a site and/or building will not be a relevant justification for not meeting Development Plan requirements.

-- 4. Viability assessments will be made available on the Planning Register reflecting the expectation that these should be publicly available.
+The price paid for a site and/or building will not be a relevant justification for not meeting Development Plan requirements. - 4.
+Viability assessments will be made available on the Planning Register reflecting the expectation that these should be publicly available.
 If the applicant considers that the assessment in part or whole should be redacted for reasons of confidentiality, there will be an opportunity for the applicant to make the case.
 If an assessment is redacted, an executive summary will be made public. - 5.
-The City Corporation will seek independent verification of submitted viability appraisals, with the cost of verification being met by the applicant. - 6.
+The City Corporation will seek independent verification of submitted viability appraisals assessments, with the cost of verification being met by the applicant. - 6.
 Where it is agreed that a development cannot viably deliver all required planning obligations at the date of permission, but that there are nevertheless other policy considerations which justify the approval of planning permission, the City Corporation will normally require a review of the viability information at a later stage of the development, or upon occupation.

-8.1.13.
-Delivery of the Local Plan and the London Plan requires developers to make contributions towards infrastructure and affordable housing provision through the CIL and s106 planning obligations.
+8.1.11 Delivery of the Local Plan and the London Plan requires developers to make contributions towards infrastructure and affordable housing provision through the CIL and s106 planning obligations.
 Developers must take into account the full cost of meeting development plan requirements when purchasing sites or buildings and in the design of schemes.
+A whole plan viability assessment has been undertaken in the preparation of this Plan demonstrating that as at March 2020 implementation of the policies should not adversely impact on the viability of development in the City of London.
 Exceptionally, there may be circumstances where a developer considers that meeting development plan requirements in full cannot be delivered without adversely impacting on the viability of a development.
-In such circumstances, the City Corporation will require a viability appraisal to be submitted in support of the proposed lower level of contributions.
+In such circumstances, the City Corporation will require a site-specific viability appraisal assessment to be submitted in support of the proposed lower level of contributions.